akvo/akvo-flow-docs/docs/fieldapp2.0/6-conducting-survey.rst

 Language
 ^^^^^^^^

-If you've created surveys with translations on the dashboard and assigned them to your devices, you can access those translations on the device for conducting surveys in the field.
+If you've created forms with translations on the dashboard and assigned them to your devices, you can access those translations on the device for conducting forms in the field.

-To display one or more translations for a survey, select *Languages* in the form menu.
-This will display all of the available translations (i.e. the ones you entered on the dashboard) for all the surveys on the device.
+To display one or more translations for a form, select *Languages* in the form menu.
+This will display all of the available translations (i.e. the ones you entered on the dashboard) for all the forms on the device.

 .. figure:: img/5-conducting-surveys_devicelanguages.jpg
    :width: 200 px